 - Located along the main Tung Wan Road, this small hotel has a German restaurant on-site along with a creative workshop right opposite the Love-Lock Wall.

-10. Experience the Bun Festival
+Experience the Bun Festival

 The origins of the festival date back to the 18th century when the island was wrecked by a plague and pirates.
-The Bun Festival celebrates the time when the image of Pak Tai was paraded through the village and drove away the plague and pirates.
+The Bun Festival celebrates the time when the image of Pak Tai was paraded through the village and drove away from the plague and pirates.
 However, today it is more of a celebration of Chinese culture.

-During the festival there are bun towers that are erected on the island, a parade is held, and there is even a bun tower climbing competition.
-And the whole island turns vegetarian for two and half days.
+During the festival there are bun towers are erected on the island, a parade is held, and there is even a bun tower climbing competition.
+And the whole island turns vegetarian for two and a half days.

 Discover Cheung Chau Island